InsightDataScience/fansite-analytics-challenge/README.md

 ### Other considerations and optional features
 It's critical that these features don't take too long to run.
-For example, if it took too long to detect three failed login attempts, further traffic from the same user couldn’t be blocked immediately, and that would present a security breach.
+For example, if it took too long to detect three failed login attempts, further traffic from the same IP address couldn’t be blocked immediately, and that would present a security breach.
 This dataset is inspired by real NASA web traffic, which is very similar to server logs from e-commerce and other sites.
 Monitoring web traffic and providing these analytics is a real business need, but it’s not the only thing you can do with the data.
 Feel free to implement additional features that you think might be useful.

 ## Details of Implementation